DaveW001/margin-calc/docs/050-git-workflow.md

 ## Important Notes

 1. Run git commands sequentially in PowerShell, ensuring each completes successfully before starting the next.
-Alternatively, for simple sequences, commands can be chained on a single line using semicolons (`;`). **Do not** chain with `&&`.
+Alternatively, for simple sequences, commands can be chained on a single line using semicolons (`;`). **Do not** chain with `&&` as it behaves differently in PowerShell compared to other shells and may not execute subsequent commands if a prior one has non-zero exit status that PowerShell doesn't interpret as failure.
 2. Use quotes around file paths that contain special characters like parentheses, spaces, etc.
 3. Regularly use `git status` to identify and add any necessary untracked files to ensure your local repository matches what's intended for GitHub.
 4. After pushing, you can verify again with `git status`.
 It should show "Your branch is up to date with 'origin/main'".
+5.  **Backups for Risky Changes:** If a set of changes is complex or has a higher likelihood of needing a rollback (especially for critical files like `.tsx` components), consider making a quick backup of the file (e.g., `MyComponent.tsx.backup`) before starting the modifications.
+This provides an immediate local restore point.
+6.  **Documentation of Changes:** When making major changes, especially to shared components or core logic, ensure that the usage of these components and the nature of the changes are well-documented, either in commit messages, related documentation files (like `project-structure.md`), or code comments where appropriate.

 ## Common Issues and Solutions